e2xperimental/webdev/_posts/2020-05-15-outlook-web-tips.md

 ---
 layout: post
-title: How tips to work from home
+title: Tips: Outlook for the web
 date: 2020-03-16
 category: work-from-home
 tags: [outlook-for-web]
 ---
-# Outlook for the web
+# Outlook for the web tips

 1. Change the font size when reading email